HQuang123/Todolist/README.md

 URL : http://public-ip:port/

-# Step - 7 : Nginx webserver #
+# Step - 8 : Nginx webserver #

-# Step - 8 : Domain #
+# Step - 9 : Redirect Domain to IP #

 # Step - 9 : SSL certificate #
 *If you using Cloudfare to host your domain, please turn off proxy or allow full (strict) by
 - In the SSL/TLS > Overview tab, use Full (strict)
-- In the SSL/TLS > Edge Certificates tab, enable Always use HTTPS to avoid web site redireting too many times.
+- In the SSL/TLS > Edge Certificates tab, enable Always use HTTPS <br>
+to avoid web site redireting too many times.
 By using this, you can let the Cloudfare to always use HTTPS when contacting your origin server

 ## 📧 Contact